WorldHealthOrganization/godataR/README.md

 bypassing all of the normal API syntax and authenticating with Go.Data user login credentials from objects already stored in the R environment.

-Users can also retrieve cases or laboratory records that fall within a specific date range, using `get_cases_epiwindow()` or `get_labresults_epiwindow()` respectively.
+Users can also now retrieve cases, contacts or laboratory records that fall within a specific date range, using `get_cases_epiwindow()`, `get_contacts_epiwindow()` or `get_labresults_epiwindow()` respectively.

-It is now possible to create a Go.Data bulk import-ready file of new or updated laboratory records matched to cases or existing lab records in Go.Data respectively, using the `lab2godata_wrapper()` function.
-If preferred, users not familiar with R can enter the parameters for this function by using the `lab2godata` shiny app.
-The app can be launched from within the godataR package with `runlab2godata()`.
+`get_lab_fields()` is another new function that will help users retrieve a table of all the laboratory fields (including those in the lab questionnaire) and their reference values (where relevant), for their active outbreak.
+This may be useful for automating reporting on lab results across different instances of Go.Data, particularly if the exact structure and column names within the database are not known.
+Future versions may include a similar approach for case data.

 Future iterations will focus on POSTing to the Go.Data API for bulk creation or modification of case, contact and lab records.